The War Between The Land And The Sea episodes 3 & 4 by Pete McTighe (TV review).

-Sorry for the delay.
-I split some lemonade over the laptop keyboard, mopped it up and rebooted and the screen played up.
+Thank you for your patience.
+I split some lemonade over the laptop keyboard, mopped it up and rebooted, and the screen played up.
 For those who don’t know what to do, leave it turned off for an hour to dry and try again.
-Thankfully, the file with this appraisal got caught in W11’s autosave and safe.
-Homo aqua are innocent in this.
+Thankfully, the file containing this appraisal was saved by W11’s autosave feature.
+Homo aqua is innocent in this.

 Episode 3: The Deep by Pete McTighe

 Another two episodes tonight, where presumably mankind’s woes can only get worse.
-Beware spoilers and you should come back here later after you’re seen the episodes.
-There is no explanation how they could open the hatch from the inside.
+Beware spoilers, and you should come back here later after you’ve seen the episodes.
+There is no explanation of how they could open the hatch from the inside.

-One ship and three support craft, one bathysphere six delegates.
+One ship and three support craft, one bathysphere and six delegates.
 Keep an eye on the numbers.

-Kate Lethbridge-Stewart attends an international meeting and not happy about what she hears about attacking the sea folk.
+Kate Lethbridge- Stewart attends an international meeting and is not happy about what she hears about attacking the sea folk.
 She’s also running on empty with not enough sleep in 3 days.

 Below the waves, it wasn’t difficult to spot who was likely to attempt an assassination down there as well.
 You would have to ask how the bomb hadn’t been vetted.